tera-si/unifree-backend/README.md

 Like a e-commerce site or ebay, but no price tags are attached to the items.
 I have since moved on to learning cyber security, **this project is no longer being developed or maintained**.

+## What's Unfinished?

+- The backend was fully completed, just the frontend isn't

 # Built with

 - express